dotnet/runtime/docs/workflow/building/libraries/README.md

 The libraries build has two logical components, the native build which produces the "shims" (which provide a stable interface between the OS and managed code) and the managed build which produces the MSIL code and NuGet packages that make up Libraries.
 The commands above will build both.

-The build settings (BuildTargetFramework, OSGroup, Configuration, Architecture) are generally defaulted based on where you are building (i.e. which OS or which architecture) but we have a few shortcuts for the individual properties that can be passed to the build scripts:
+The build settings (BuildTargetFramework, BuildOS, Configuration, Architecture) are generally defaulted based on where you are building (i.e. which OS or which architecture) but we have a few shortcuts for the individual properties that can be passed to the build scripts:

 - `-framework|-f` identifies the target framework for the build.
 Possible values include `netcoreapp5.0` (currently the latest .NET Core version) or `net472`. (msbuild property `BuildTargetFramework`)
 - `-os` identifies the OS for the build.
 It defaults to the OS you are running on but possible values include `Windows_NT`, `Unix`, `Linux`, or `OSX`. (msbuild property `BuildOS`)